GA4 Problems: What Can You Do About Them?

-Now, on to those (4!) big GA4 problems!
+Now, on to five (5!) big GA4 problems!
 First up is the departure of some key metrics that many have come to rely upon.

 What is an Engaged Session in GA4?

-According to Google, an engaged session is a “session that lasted 10 seconds or longer, or had 1 or more conversion events or 2 or more page or screen views.”
-It’s not an altogether unhelpful metric, but it’s far less specific than good ‘ol bounce rate.
+An engaged session is a “session that lasted 10 seconds or longer, or had 1 or more conversion events or 2 or more page or screen views.”
+It’s not an altogether unhelpful metric, but it’s certainly different than bounce rate

-You can see this “Engaged sessions” metric in the GA4 Traffic Acquisition report below for the Root and Branch site.
+You can see this “Engaged sessions” metric in the GA4 Traffic Acquisition report below.
 You can also see related new metrics like “Average engagement time per session” and “Engaged rate”.
-Again, these aren’t useless or bad metrics, I’d just gladly trade them for bounce rate so I can compare them to historical benchmarks.
+Again, these aren’t useless or bad metrics, you just can’t compare them to historical benchmarks from a time before GA4.

 For some people, different metrics aren’t a problem.
-If you’re not going to miss bounce rate, for example, you probably fit in this category.
+If you’re not going to miss the old bounce rate, for example, you probably fit in this category.
 For some of us, though, there is comfort in our workflow using all of the “regular” metrics that were always available in Google Analytics.
 Without that functionality, GA in general becomes less functional for easy use.
-And if bounce rate was one of the key metrics for your business or your clients, you’ll simply need to find a new way to identify your best and worst performing pages.
+You’ll also likely need to re-educate any internal stakeholders who get reports on digital performance.
+That’s especially true if you don’t make changes to the default GA4 conversion counting method.

 What To Do?